denisa-ms/adx-analytics-fabric/docs/workshop.md

 ---
 published: true                        # Optional.
 Set to true to publish the workshop (default: false)
 type: workshop                          # Required.
-title: Building an Analytics Platform with MS Fabric Real time analytics              # Required.
+title: Building a Medallion Architecture on MS Fabric Real time Analytics               # Required.
 Full title of the workshop
 short_title: MS Fabric - Real time analytics Tutorial    # Optional.
 Short title displayed in the header
 description: In this technical workshop, you will build a complete Analytics Platform   # Required.
 level: advanced                         # Required.
 Can be 'beginner', 'intermediate' or 'advanced'